Qollabor/qollabor-ui/src/js/cafienne-ui-elements/titled-box/README.md

   }
 }

 /* Define additional props,
  * the props are added to the TitledBox props,
  * in case of homonymy the TitledBox original prop is overriden */
 SampleUnboxedComponent.propTypes = {
-  items: React.PropTypes.array.isRequired
+  items: PropTypes.array.isRequired
 }

 export const SampleBoxedComponent = TitledBox(SampleUnboxedComponent);